technologiestiftung/office-script/README.md

 ## Findings

+### Types in Excel

+A cell can only have on of these three types `string | number | boolean` everything else is formatting.
+So a date is actually a number where you apply formatting.

 ### Tables in Excel

 Yeah sounds wired.
 This is a feature I never encountered in Excel spreadsheets I got.
 It is called a [table](https://support.microsoft.com/en-gb/office/overview-of-excel-tables-7ab0bb7d-3a9e-4b56-a3c9-6c94334e492c).